Xangis/AlgoRhythmia/README.md

 # AlgoRhythmia

-AlgoRhythmia is a programmable virtual drum machine based on algorhythmic and evolving beats.
+AlgoRhythmia is a programmable virtual drum machine based on algorithmic and evolving beats.

-It was originally available at http://zetacentauri.com and was downloaded more than 50,000 times before being open-sourced.
+It was originally available on the Zeta Centauri website and was downloaded more than 50,000 times before being open-sourced.

 Main Window: